 - Mary and Grace – I pre-order many of the brands mentioned here on Mary and Grace for a discount.
 So worth getting on their email list to know about these pre-orders.

-- Old Soles – Found these baby pink ballet slippers for girls.
+- Old Soles – Probably my favorite toddler shoe for early walkers.
+Louise has these baby pink ballet slippers for girls.
+Also on Zappos.

 - Of course your local boutique is a good place to start!
 We also visit Stride Rite.